 - Architectural Digest / Clever

-The open concept ensuite was maintained and completely rebuilt and finished with Hella Jongerius-designed Diarama tile from Mutina that have a vibrational quality.
+The open-concept ensuite was maintained and completely rebuilt and finished with Hella Jongerius-designed Diarama tile from Mutina that has vibrational quality.

 "It's a real treat to wake to and see the tile work.
 It was a true labour of love; fourteen different tiles laid out perfectly, it's really stunning to behold."